odpaleniek1337/fifteen-puzzle/README.md

 # fifteen-puzzle
-Repository containing development of fifteen-puzzle solving techniques
+Repository contains implementation of exemplary fifteen-puzzle solving techniques

 ![Tests](https://github.com/odpaleniek1337/radio-generator/actions/workflows/tests.yml/badge.svg)

+## Implemented algorithms

-## Requirements
+## Additional information
-Developed using Python 3.8.10
+All algorithms were optimized by adding hashes of previously visited nodes, so if a new node would be exactly the same it won't be added as a state to check

+Developed using `Python 3.8.10` and tested with the use of `pytest`  and checked linting with the use of `flake8`